 The abundant natural forest resources of the area were used by the early settlers who developed railway 'sleeper cutter' and 'hide' industries in the 1870’s.
 The valley was covered in extensive stands of jarrah, marri and yarri and was home to thousands of possums and water rats, valued for their pelts.

 Beyond the Tree Park, the Track is shared for several kilometres with a second walk trail, the Greenbushes Loop.
 This circuit walk leading to the old town of Greenbushes and back on the Bibbulmun Track, makes for an interesting day walk from Balingup.
 Greenbushes was founded as a mining town in 1888 following a surveyor's discovery of tin, and was named after the bright green bushes that contrasted against the grey eucalyptus trees.
-The mine is still active and now is a major source of the metal tantalum.
+The mine is still active and has recently been expanded.
+It is now a major source lithium.
 A viewing platform overlooking the open cut mine is well worth a visit.

 The Track then climbs to the rim of the Blackwood Valley, and offers some spectacular views of the forests, plantations and picturesque farmlands of the valley, which dominate the walk south to the river crossing at Southampton Bridge.

 Beyond Blackwood the jarrah forest continues until it makes way for the first sight of karri trees at Karri Gully on the Brockman Highway between Bridgetown and Nannup.
 After crossing the Brockman Highway, the old Willow Bridge rail formation provides a very pleasant route along the Bibbulmun Track through the heart of the forest.
-There is a distinctive north to south transition from jarrah, through yarri, to karri.
+At Willow Springs, an old mill site, the Bibbulmun Track intersects with a stopover point for the Warren-Blackwood stock route now used as a bridle trail.
+The remains of an old arboretum provides an additional point of interest and there is a distinctive north to south transition from jarrah, through yarri, to karri.
 These tree species are found only in WA.
 Growing to 90m, karri is the third tallest tree in the world.
 Its smooth bark is shed in early autumn, leaving multi-coloured streaks varying in shade across the seasons from pink and orange through to grey and white.
 Just north of Donnelly River Village, a massive karri was specially cut in 1958 and sent up to Perth to be displayed at Kings Park.
 Unfortunately it is no longer a feature of the park.

 Timber railways, such as the one heading south from the old Willow Springs mill site, once criss-crossed the forest.
 They frequently follow watercourses and their gentle gradients make ideal walk trails.
 The whistle of steam locomotives, thwacking of axes and whining of saws are now a dim echo.
 Kangaroos and emus parade the mill town streets and the forest rings once more with birdsong.